sphamba/smear-cursor.nvim/README.md

 # Known issues

-When using extmarks:
+When not using floating windows fallback:
-- Smears appear on duplicated buffer
+- No smear when buffer is duplicated
-- No mear outside buffer (further than the last line)
+- No smear outside buffer (further than the last line)
 - No smear through wrapped lines